"Meeting the needs of the gifted and talented is about building on a good general school provision, not something entirely different"

 - Dr Macmillan

 "Science and faith: opposing forces or perfect partners?"

 Please refer to our Events page for more details on the upcoming lectures.

 In Years 7, 8 and 9 students Falcon students take part in our PRIDE Projects run in conjunction with Villier’s Park (see below for more information).
 Our PRIDE Projects aim to take students out of their comfort zone and in order to achieve things that they have never done before.
 PRIDE Projects run in a three year cycle.
 The first project was PRIDE Dissertations (click on the links below for more information).

 We have an extensive extra-curriculum timetable of clubs and societies which take place after school.
 All our Falcons pupils are encouraged to take part in extra-curricular activities as indeed are students who have talent in specific subjects.

-We are working in conjunction with Villiers Park Educational Trust.
+We are very fortunate to be working in conjunction with Villiers Park Educational Trust.
 Villiers Park work with students who are identified as having high academic potential, to promote the fair access to university of under-represented groups from Hastings and Bexhill, through the Scholars Programme.

 To widen the benefits of the programme they have developed Villiers Park Involve; a method of working through Scholars, to share advantages that come with the Scholars Programme, with a greater number of students with high academic potential in the area.
 Our PRIDE Projects are run in conjunction with Villier’s Park.